 - Availability: The benefits of Digital Payments Service is available for 24*7 and all the time in a year.
 Therefore, no headache of Bank Holiday or Strike or Cash Shortages.

-- Convenience: All the transaction can be done from the comfort of your home.
+- Convenience: All the transactions can be done from the comfort of your home.
 No need to queue up for ATM withdrawal.

 - Offers & Discounts: Many merchants offer Discounts & cashback for the payments which are done in Digitalised form like Payment made by Debit/Credit Card or UPI Platform.

 Digital Payments is the Govt. of India’s initiative to make India a “Digitally Empowered” Cash-less economy under the campaign of “Digital India”.
 It not only helps to reduce the work burden on Banking Industries in India but also provides a safe, reliable, fast & Digital alternative of Cash-centric Indian Economy.